Tips for Writing Your Member of Congress

 Write an Op-Ed piece in your local newspaper: Members of Congress pay close attention to the local media in their district.

-We have a two examples you may use here and here
+We have a two examples you may use here and here.
+You can learn more here (courtesy of the Op-Ed Project).

 - Call the opinions editor beforehand to see if they are interested in the topic.